Vedabahu/Chip-GPT-Autopilot/README.md

 ## Prerequsites

 > Most of it is run on a Raspberry Pi 3 B+.
 Some codes can be run locally without a RPi.
+> Many of the libraries (like `libcamera`) do not run in a virtual environment.
+It requires the direct local installation of python.
+Many linux distributions prepackage the packages so we have to install it using the package manager of that OS.

 1. Raspberry Pi Model 3 B+
 1. Camera module